pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 <https://docs.openstack.org/networking-sfc/latest/>`_.

-A simple example of a service chain would be one that forces all traffice from HTTP client to HTTP server to go through VNFs that was created by NFY.
+A simple example of a service chain would be one that forces all traffice from HTTP client to HTTP server to go through MEAs that was created by NFY.

 Firstly, HTTP client and HTTP server must be launched.